 - The Bowen Therapy Professional Association

-This is an independent, professional association of Bowen Therapy practitioners.
+An independent, professional association of Bowen therapy practitioners.
 You can contact them to find out more about the Bowen technique, find qualified teachers and read about how they assess their members.

-Chiropractors believe the spine influences all aspects of your health, so chiropractic treatment focuses on bringing your bones, joints, muscles and nervous system into balance.
-Chiropractors tend to focus on the area around your spine, using spine manipulation.
+Chiropractors believe the spine influences all aspects of our health, so chiropractic treatment focuses on bringing bones, joints, muscles and the nervous system into balance.
+Chiropractors tend to focus on the area around the spine, using spine manipulation.

-Typically, your first session will involve an assessment of your health and medical history, and a physical examination.
-The chiropractor will then use manual techniques to manipulate the spine.
-They may also work on joints, muscles and soft tissue.
+Typically, the first session will involve an assessment of your health, medical history and a physical examination.
+The chiropractor will then use manual techniques to manipulate the spine and may also work on joints, muscles and soft tissue.
 Chiropractors may also give advice on health, diet, physical activity and lifestyle.

 How might Chiropractic help?

 Chiropractic is commonly used for conditions affecting the muscles, bones and joints.
 Most people use chiropractic to relieve pain, especially back and neck pain.
-There is evidence that chiropractic can help with lower back pain.
+There’s some evidence that chiropractic can help with this.

 Is Chiropractic safe?

-There is statutory regulation for chiropractic in the UK.
-This means it is illegal for anyone to practise chiropractic or to call themselves a chiropractor unless they are registered with the General Chiropractic Council.
+There’s statutory regulation for chiropractic in the UK.
+This means it’s illegal for anyone to practise or to call themselves a chiropractor unless they’re registered with the General Chiropractic Council.

-Chiropractic sessions are not usually painful, but some people may experience mild side effects afterwards, which usually disappear within 24 hours.
-These may include headaches, stiffness, pain and fatigue.
+Chiropractic isn’t usually painful, but some people may experience mild side effects up to 24 hours after a chiropractic session, including stiffness, fatigue and pain.

 - General Chiropractic Council

-This organisation regulates the chiropractic profession.
-You can contact them to find out more about chiropractic, find a chiropractor near you or to check if a chiropractor is registered.
+Regulates the chiropractic profession.
+You can contact them to find out more about chiropractic, find a chiropractor near you, or to check if a chiropractor is registered.

 How might conductive education help?

-Although conductive education is quite established as a treatment for Parkinson’s, there is not much medical evidence to back it up.
-Studies are needed to prove its effectiveness.
+Although conductive education is well established as a treatment for Parkinson’s, there is little supporting medical evidence for its effectiveness.

 Is conductive education safe?